Infectious Disease Control

 Endemic is the constant presence of a disease or infectious agent within a given area or population group.1

-Cluster is a collection of new cases of an uncommon disease that occur so closely together in space or time as to arouse suspicion that this is not merely a chance occurrence.1
+A Cluster is a collection of new cases of an uncommon disease that occur so closely together in space or time as to arouse suspicion that this is not merely a chance occurrence.1 Cluster applies to both communicable and non-communicable diseases.

-Outbreak is two or more cases of illness thought to be linked in time and place.2 An outbreak can also refer to a small, localized cluster of cases, usually of an infectious disease that may be a prelude to a broader epidemic.1
+An Outbreak describes a number of cases higher than would routinely be expected in a given season or place.2 An outbreak can also refer to a small, localized cluster of cases, usually of an infectious disease that may be a prelude to a broader epidemic.1

 Epidemic is the occurrence of illness clearly in excess of normal expectancy.1 The number of new cases needed to declare an epidemic depends on the disease, the time, and the location.
 For example, a single case of yellow fever could be considered to be an epidemic in Canada, but it might not be in a tropical region.

-The distinction between cluster, outbreak and epidemic is fluid, but cluster suggests a narrower geographic distribution than epidemic, perhaps an early stage in the development of an outbreak or epidemic.
-Cluster applies to both communicable and non-communicable diseases.
+The distinction between cluster, outbreak and epidemic is fluid, but cluster suggests a current lack of an epidemiological link between cases; outbreak suggests a narrower geographic distribution than an epidemic.

-Great care is needed in deciding whether or not to declare an epidemic: balancing the value of alerting agencies to the need for control measures against possible concerns over causing public panic.
+Great care is needed in deciding whether or not to declare an epidemic, balancing the value of alerting agencies to the need for control measures against possibly causing public panic.
 National and regional public health agencies are responsible for these decisions.
 A pandemic can only be declared after careful evaluation by the WHO, which may issue travel advisories, and such announcements are taken only after serious deliberation because of their potential impact on the economy of regions affected.

 Just as a local outbreak runs a natural course (see figures 7.1 to 7.5 in Chapter 7), so does a pandemic.
-As an example, Figure 11.1 illustrates the stages of influenza outbreaks as described by the World Health Organization:
+As an example, Figure 11.1 illustrates the progression of influenza outbreaks into a pandemic, as described by the World Health Organization:

-1. Increased virulence of the infecting organism.
-Micro-organisms have a number of mechanisms to alter their virulence.
+1. Agent: a micro-organism such as a virus of bacterium may evolve to become more communicable (or infectious).
+For example, SARS-CoV-2 virus (the cause of the COVID-19 pandemic) underwent many mutations to produce variants of different communicability.
+Similarly, micro-organisms have a number of mechanisms to alter their ability to cause symptoms of disease (PATHOGENICITY) or to cause severe disease (VIRULENCE ) (See Glossary for definitions).
 For example, Corynebacterium diphtheria must be infected with a specific bacteriophage in order to produce the diphtheria toxin that causes diphtheria.
 Plasmid exchange can confer antibiotic resistance in previously susceptible bacteria.
-Another example is the influenza virus, whose virulence may vary as its genetic composition drifts and (See glossary for definitions of genetic drift and shift and VIRULENCE)
+Another example is the influenza virus, whose virulence may vary as its genetic composition drifts and shifts.

 West Nile virus in North America

 West Nile virus was first documented in Uganda in 1937.
 In the 1990s, in Europe, the virus seemed to increase in virulence.
-In North America, it was first detected in birds in New York, and in 2002 and 2003, it caused a large epidemic, more widespread than in other continents.
+In North America, it was first detected in birds in New York, and in 2002 and 2003, it caused an epidemic that was more widespread than on other continents.
 Reasons for its epidemic potential in North America may include: 4

 - More virulent strain